 - A faculty member selected by the HPP office

 The committee conducts a video-recorded 60-75 minute practice interview whereby the committee explores various aspects of the applicant’s readiness, including one's motivations for pursuing a career in health care, exposure to clinical medicine, academic readiness, research and leadership experiences, as well as one's record of service experiences.
 Committees provide targeted feedback and critique during the interview, assisting students in improving their oral presentation of their application.
 Following each interview, the HPP Director, with assistance from the committee, drafts a customized evaluative committee letter that is subsequently uploaded to the appropriate application system on behalf of the applicant.

+Committee Letters are written in the order of committee interviews.
 Once the committee letter is written, approved and signed by the committee, committee letters will be uploaded to application systems starting in early July (committee letters are NOT required for you to submit your primary application).
 Anticipate about a 3-5 week turn around for committee letter writing.

 How to choose your HPP Committee Member

 Wondering who to pick for your pre-health committee interview?
 Any facutly, in any department, and many staff members are eligible to participate on HPP mock interview committees.
 It is ideal that you and this person know each other well enough that you both are comfortable working together.
 Based on who you select, the HPP office identifies the second member to complement the student's chosen member to help provide a rigorous yet comprehensive mock interview.
 If you have questions or concerns, please contact the HPP Director to further discuss a strategy for creating the most effective interview experience.In choosing your committee member, consider picking someone who:

 will ask you challenging questions to help push you outside your comfort zone,

 - will provide valuable feedback to help you identify areas to strengthen for real interviews.